Meet Jaclyn Staubach

 Before starting my private practice, I worked in various healthcare settings, supporting people navigating serious illness, sometimes alongside mental health conditions.
 During that time, I also saw how easily burnout and anxiety can take a toll, not only on patients and their caregivers, but on those of us working in healthcare as well.

 People often minimize their own symptoms until they gradually stop doing the things that used to bring them joy.
 I understand this on a personal level.
-Through my own therapy, I gained insight and clarity over time that now informs how I support clients who feel anxious, burned out, and overwhelmed.
+Through my own therapy after struggling with anxiety and burnout, I gained personal insight and clarity over time that now informs how I support clients who feel anxious, burned out, and overwhelmed.

 Therapy provides a space to pause and begin reconnecting with yourself again.
 I would love to be your guide as we focus on helping you heal and move toward your goals.